What is an annuity?

 It is very important that you shop around and make a choice which reflects your own personal circumstances.
 You should consider whether you may be eligible for an enhanced annuity, as this may provide you with a higher level of income.
-We recommend that you seek independent financial advice to help you make the right decision for you.
-A financial adviser will inform you of the fee that they charge for this service.
+We recommend you seek independent financial advice to help you make the right decision for you.
+A financial adviser will inform you of the fee they charge for this service.

 What is the Canada Life arrangement?

 As Equitable Life does not offer annuities, we have teamed up with Canada Life.
 When you come to take your pension, you will be offered a wide choice of annuities from Canada Life at competitive prices.
 You do not have to purchase an annuity with Canada Life.
 By shopping around you may get a higher income.
-You can use the illustration from Canada Life to compare their annuity with what other firms can provide.
+You can use the illustration from Canada Life to compare their annuity with what other companies can provide.
 You should shop around and ensure that you make the decision that will provide you with the best income in retirement.

 Where can I find more information about Canada Life?